-There are a few crèches available usually at leisure centres or where courses are being run, there are a few drop in ones available - Childcare Providers Search
+There are a few crèches available usually at leisure centres or where courses are being run - Childcare Providers Search

 We can add parents/carers to our special needs mailing list and they will receive quarterly newletters and monthly updates on activities and support groups.
 We also send out our special needs leisure guide.
 Information can also be accessed through our website.